Skip to content

 In the first step of this tutorial, we aim to introduce a command that outputs the number of structures with matching unit cell parameters and elements, as specified in a CIF file, to a JSON file within the work folder.
 Refer to the simple_cod_module.py script to understand the functionalities we're integrating.
 We will use the cif_to_search_pars function to generate search parameters and then employ get_number_fitting_cod_entries to find the count of matching structures.

-1. input_cif_path (QCrBox.input_cif): Specifies which CIF file to use for checking similar structures.
+1. input_cif (QCrBox.input_cif): Specifies which CIF file to pass to the COD module to check for similar structures.
 The type of this argument is special in that is requires the specification of cif entries.
 We will add a placeholder to be filled in the next section.

 2. cellpar_deviation_perc (float): Defines the maximum allowable deviation, in percentage, for unit cell parameters between COD structures and our target structure.
 The default value is set at 2.0%.